 LoD Spirit Barrage Witch Doctor Skills and Runes

 On this page, we explain how to choose and use your skills when playing LoD Spirit Barrage Witch Doctor in Diablo 3.
-Updated for patch 2.6.9 and Season 21.
+Updated for Patch 2.7.5 and Season 28.

 Skills and Runes

 One of the strongest utility cooldowns of Witch Doctors, Soul Harvest is almost universally a great addition.
-Soul Harvest acts as a damage buff by default, increasing your Intelligence by up to 30% for the reasonable requirement of 10 harvested enemies with a worn or cubed Sacred Harvester.
+Soul Harvest acts as a damage buff by default, increasing your Intelligence by up to 15% for the reasonable requirement of 5 harvested enemies.
 With the Languish rune and the worn Lakumba's Ornament bracers, it nets you additional crowd control and reduces incoming damage, solidifying its place in this mid-range playstyle.
-The naturally overlapping duration simply sweetens the deal.
-You will add a second defensive cooldown in the form of Horrify Frightening Aspect, whose massive Armor buff adds yet another protective layer to this easily swarmed build.
+The option to include a Sacred Harvester to multiply its benefits and the naturally overlapping duration simply sweetens the deal.

 Piranhas is taken for the solitary grouping tool of Witch Doctors — the vortex effect of the Piranhado rune.
 It is hard to argue with the addition of a pull in a build that benefits so much from clumped up enemies, and is a major reason to include Grave Injustice for faster Piranhado cooldown resets.